cloyne/docker-blog/README.md

 Or if you use homebrew
 * `brew install docker`

+If you're on MAC OS X or Linux, you have to add yourself to the docker group in order to run docker commands without root privileges.
+Running docker commands with root privileges will cause hard-to-debug errors to crop up.
+To add yourself to the docker group, run `sudo usermod -aG docker <YOUR USERNAME>`.

 Clone this repository and run `docker-compose up -d` to run it locally.
 (If you encounter a TLS Handshake timeout, try running `docker logout` as disccused in this [issue](https://github.com/docker/kitematic/issues/1125)).
 This will create two Docker containers, one for MySQL database, another for Cloyne blog.
 You should see them running through `docker ps`.
 Wait for around 10 seconds for all internal container processes to start correctly and open IP as